Renovations and Expansions

 The Provo Utah Temple is the oldest temple to not yet undergo a major renovation (Deseret News: LDS Church not just temple-building, but temple-renovating).
 The Church is planning on renovating it after the dedication of the Orem Utah Temple (At the October 2021 General Conference, the Prophet Says the Church Will Build 13 More Temples).
 The renovation will be much like what the Church did for the Ogden Utah Temple.
 At that point the Seattle Washington Temple will be the oldest temple to not yet undergo a major renovation.

 Washington DC Temple

 When the Church renovated the Washington DC Temple they installed energy-efficient mechanical, electrical and lighting systems and new plumbing as well as refreshing and restoring the mid-century modern interior and adding backlights to the stained glass.
 They rededicated it in 2022 (Open House Begins for Washington D.C.
 Temple).

 Tokyo Japan Temple

-When the Church renovated the Tokyo Japan Temple they renovated its interior and exterior, added a four-story annex next to the temple that includes a visitors’ center, chapel, offices for the Asia North Area and mission and a family history center.
+When the Church renovated the Tokyo Japan Temple they renovated its interior and exterior, added a four-story annex next to the temple that includes a visitors’ center, chapel, offices for the Asia North Area and mission and a family-search center.
 They also made improvements to meet current seismic standards.
 They rededicated it on 3 July 2022 (President Eyring rededicates Tokyo Japan Temple, Church’s longest-operating in Asia).